-The Lock 2 weir pool has been raised by 0.75 m above NPL to reach its target level of 6.85 m AHD.
-This water level will commence being drawn down in mid-October.
-The Lock 5 weir pool was recently raised by 0.45 m above NPL to reach its target level of 16.75 m AHD and is currently being drawn down.
+The Lock 2 weir pool was raised by 0.75 m above NPL to reach its target level of 6.85 m AHD and is currently being drawn down.
+The Lock 5 weir pool was raised by 0.45 m above NPL to reach its target level of 16.75 m AHD and is also currently being drawn down.
 The weir pool raisings used unregulated flow and Commonwealth environmental water.

 Weir pool manipulations aim to reinstate some of the natural variability of water levels in the River Murray system, which has been lost due to river regulation.
 The manipulations will assist to improve lateral connectivity, health, resilience and biodiversity of the river channel, floodplain and wetlands.
-It is intended that weir pool manipulations will become a routine part of river operations.
+Weir pool manipulations are becoming a routine part of river operations.